Prag8855/aab/content/guides/permanent-residence.md

     This is where things get really unclear and complicated.
 It seems like having property qualifies you?

 Just having money in your bank account is not enough.
 They don't care if you have a million euros, because it could be gone by the time your retire.

+## Permanent residence alternatives

+**You might qualify for German citizenship**, even if you can't get permanent residence.
+Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
+Citizenship can't be revoked, and it doesn't expire if you leave Germany for a long time.

 ## How to apply in Berlin